bixBeta/scRNA-WS24/Lessons/Week2.md

 ```

-Now we can run the same code chunk again and see how the results have changed.
+Run the same code chunk again and see how the results have changed.

 ```
 sobj.list[[1]]$orig.ident %>% head()